I once asked an acquaintance – let’s call him ‘Oscar’ – how he felt about losing custody of his dog. He shrugged and replied, ‘These things happen.’

 Brené Brown in her TED talk, The Power of Vulnerability.

 If we lack the ability to express our feelings we will have trouble fully connecting with others, and from making friends.
 Worse, if we do start to feel our emotions, we won’t know how to handle them.
 We might do something we’ll regret.

-To ask someone what they are feeling and get the reply,‘Nothing’, suggests not that they have no emotions, but rather, they aren’t good at identifying them.
+To ask someone what they are feeling and get a shrug and the reply,‘Nothing’, suggests not that the person has no emotions about the topic, but rather, they aren’t good at identifying them.
 Perhaps they think emotions are frivolous things and more trouble than they’re worth.
 Or, they might be concerned that if they were to feel emotions they may again experience the pain they used to feel.
 The trouble is, when we don’t allow ourselves to feel emotions, a big part of us doesn’t get to see the sun.
 It doesn’t get to blossom.